Rakarake/nixos-config/README.md

 ## Minecraft Servers
 `tmux -S /var/<name-of-server>/tmux.socket attach` to to enter the server console
+### Initial MC server setup "guide" - am writing this from the top of my head.
+Might therefore be somewhat incomplete.
+1. Setup the MC directories
+2. Manually download server.jar
+3. Run the server manually once (java -Xmx1024M -Xms1024M -jar minecraft_server.1.21.8.jar nogui)
+4. Set True in the eula.jar or .txt or whatever it is
+5. I think chown is next for the MC server user
+6. Set up the config in the git
+7. Pull and rebuild (🙏🙏🙏)

 ## Troubleshooting
 ### When switching from Plasma to Gnome